me-foundation/open_creator_protocol/README.md

 # Install deps
 npm i

-# To build
+# To build and generate the solitarc
-anchor build
+./build.sh

 # To test
 anchor test

-# To generate the solita anchor generated clients
-npx solita
 ```

 ## Licenses